Soft, buttery Strawberry Sour Cream Scones made with sour cream and half-and-half give the these scones a slight tang and a cake-like texture.

-Scones conjure up images of an idyllic afternoon sipping tea and savoring tiny morsels of food with dainty china and lace tablecloth.
+Scones conjure up images of an idyllic afternoons, sipping tea and savoring tiny morsels of food, with dainty china and lace tablecloth.
 No afternoon tea will be complete without scones.
-These lightly sweetened treats are best eaten warm with butter, clotted cream, and jam.
-Flavored scones can stand on their own with just a little butter, if desired.
-They are usually flaky and tender but some are more cake-like in texture.
+These buttery and flaky treats are best eaten jam and clotted or whipped cream.
+Flavored scones can stand their own with just a little butter, if desired.

 Tools Used in Making These Strawberry Sour Cream Scones